-- (a) During normal working hours - - (i) The EXECUTIVE DIRECTOR will immediately call a meeting of the Department Heads and advise them of the situation. - (ii) Each DEPARTMENT HEAD will be responsible for alerting staff on duty and calling in additional staff as needed. - (b) Outside normal working hours -
+- (a) During normal working hours - - (i) The EXECUTIVE DIRECTOR will immediately call a meeting of the McNicoll Department Heads and the Corporate Chiefs and advise them of the situation. - (ii) Each DEPARTMENT HEAD will be responsible for alerting staff on duty and calling in additional staff as needed. - (b) Outside normal working hours -